Fellow-Consulting-AG/docapp-docs/docs/en/docbits/doc2-with-infor/infor.md

 ---
-title: "Docbits (DOC²) - Infor Use Cases for Efficient Document Management"
+title: "DocBits (DOC²) - Infor Use Cases for Efficient Document Management"
-description: "Explore different use cases of how Docbits (DOC²) can help you manage your documents efficiently with Infor.
+description: "Explore different use cases of how DocBits (DOC²) can help you manage your documents efficiently with Infor.
 From simple invoice processing to complex PO matching and ZUGFeRD conversion, we've got you covered."
 date: "2022-10-27"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - PO Matching
   - Infor LN
   - Infor M3
   - Use Cases
 ---

-## Efficient Document Management with Docbits (DOC²) and Infor
+## Efficient Document Management with DocBits (DOC²) and Infor

-Docbits (DOC²) is a powerful document management solution that can help you streamline your document processing workflows.
-With seamless integration with Infor LN and Infor M3, Docbits (DOC²) can help you manage your documents efficiently and accurately.
-Here are some of the use cases where Docbits (DOC²) can help you:
+DocBits (DOC²) is a powerful document management solution that can help you streamline your document processing workflows.
+With seamless integration with Infor LN and Infor M3, DocBits (DOC²) can help you manage your documents efficiently and accurately.
+Here are some of the use cases where DocBits (DOC²) can help you:

 ``` mermaid
 graph LR